hanwenzhang123/fullstack-note/README.md

 - the static mixin is the pieces of information that would otherwise get duplicated.

 #### what Sass Maps is and what is the use of Sass Maps?
-A structured data in a hierarchical way and not just a bunch of variables.
-It can help in organizing the code.
+A structured data in a hierarchical way and not just a bunch of variables, helps in organizing the code.
 - It is very useful when dealing with layers of elements
 - It can be helpful in color management when there is long list of different color and shade
 - Use icon map for various social media icons for example: facebook: ‘\e607’ or twitter: ‘\e602’